by clicking submit you

 On January 1, 2012, the Transparency in Supply Chains Act came into effect which requires certain retailers and manufacturers doing business in California to publicly disclose their efforts, if any, to eradicate slavery and human trafficking from their supply chains.

+We work to ensure that our employees and all members of our supply chain are treated with dignity and respect.
 We do not use any forced labor in our operations and we expect the same of our business partners and suppliers.
-Accordingly, all of our employees are charged with identifying and working with reputable suppliers that are committed to complying with all federal, state, and foreign laws regarding labor practices.
+All of our employees are charged with identifying and working with reputable suppliers that are committed to complying with all federal, state, and foreign laws regarding labor practices.

 When we source from suppliers, we typically do so from suppliers located in the United States, and we typically do not engage suppliers from countries with an increased risk of human trafficking and slavery.
 We monitor supplier behavior and compliance to ensure that our suppliers meet our high standards.
 We encourage our suppliers doing business in countries with increased risk to enroll with third party audit organizations like Sedex, the Supplier Ethical Data Exchange.
 It is our policy to cease doing business with any supplier who participates in human trafficking or forced labor practices.
 If we discover a concern with one of our suppliers, we may require appropriate corrective action or terminate the relationship.